subhamjena7/Mobile-Sales-Analysis/README.md

 ---

-## About
-This project was undertaken by Subham Jena, a final-year B.Tech student passionate about data analytics.
-For more information, visit my LinkedIn Profile or check out my other projects.

----

 This script includes all the details you provided and follows a clear structure to ensure usability.
 If you'd like to tweak any sections or add screenshots/links, let me know!